LonoCloud/conlink/docs/guides/compose-tools.md

    `bar/svc1/files/etc/conf1`.
 When `mdc` is run this will result in the following two files: `.files/svc1/etc/conf1` and `.files/svc2/etc/conf2`.
 The content of `conf1` will come from the "bar" mode because it is resolved second.
-The use of the `copy.sh` script (described below) simplifies recursive file copying and also provides variable templating of copied files.
+The use of the `copy` utils (described below) simplifies recursive file copying and also provides variable templating of copied files.
 4. **Set environment variables based on the selected modes/modules**.
    When `mdc` is run it will set the following special environment